 - taking an impractical heavy, glossy paperback book by Charles Moore as my long-haul flight reading material – “Chambers for a Memory Palace” was the book if you must know.

 - Revisiting some books by Paul Laseau… and well in Paraty, Paul’s name came up a number of times,

-– Day 2 in Sao Paulo I had a architectural sketching light bulb moment when hanging out with Marc – approaching a short period to sketch as an architect rather than an artist.
+- Day 2 in Sao Paulo I had an architectural sketching light bulb moment when hanging out with Marc – approaching a short period to sketch as an architect rather than an artist.